 Though there are many burr and parting lines, it is the tolerance level.
 The size of the axle doesn’t match an axial hole of a tracker roller.
 It is the impression that the part accuracy is a little insufficient on the whole.

-This reminds me, I have to separate the parts other than a magic track.
+This reminds me, I have to separate the parts other than a Magic Track.
 The center guides are another part this time, so it takes time.
 Since the part accuracy is good, there is no trouble in particular and the assembly of a caterpillar was completed.

 I am assembling the body top surface.
 There are many big parts with slight deformation.
 I confirmed it one by one and assembled it.
 I attach the small parts by progress at the same time, but I think whether it is a consideration that attaching the small parts later because I needed the adjustment of the body in various ways.

-The twisted upper body has a bad influence, a chassis is also twisted at the time of upper and shassis adhesion.
+The twisted upper body has a bad influence, a chassis is also twisted at the time of upper and chassis adhesion.
 When it’s put on the flat, it doesn’t become stable.
 I can go forward without amending that twisted body, it can’t help being corrected.

 I put a top body in hot water, adjusting the form of a twist.
-I was quite worried such a dynamic work after a careful assembly.
+I was quite worried about such a dynamic work after a careful assembly.

-I struggled to correct the chassis distortion, ordinary tank’s the remaining work is turret which is not so difficult.
+I struggled to correct the chassis distortion, the ordinary tank’s the remaining work is turret which is not so difficult.
 Tunguska is a long ahead from here to the goal.
 Assembly instructions are not yet progressed only up to one-third.

-I completed the turret first, because the missile launchers and anti-aircraft gun are too complicated.
+I completed the turret first because the missile launchers and anti-aircraft gun are too complicated.
 Never mind, there are manual errors and I proceeded with my own interpretation.
 Otherwise, it will not complete all the time.

 For the adhesive strength, missile launcher was reinforced with epoxy putty from the bottom.
 I have a reinforcing metal wire embedded in both the sides of the missile.
 I wonder if someone successfully installed the missile and anti-aircraft machine gun only the included parts of this kit?